 UNIVERSITY COMPLAINT INVESTIGATION AND RESOLUTION OFFICE (UCIRO)

-UCIRO investigates complaints concerning the conduct of a University employee that is discriminatory or otherwise violates University policy.
+The University Complaint Investigation and Resolution Office (UCIRO) investigates complaints that a University employee has violated the University’s non-discrimination and/or non-retaliation policies.
 A UCIRO investigation may be requested by anyone: staff, faculty, student, or member of the public, with a complaint about the conduct of a University employee.
 An investigation also may be requested by the administrative head of a University unit.
 UCIRO evaluates each complaint to determine if an investigation is appropriate, and if not, what other action may be taken.

 UCIRO conducts full, fair, factual investigations concerning the allegations of the complaint and, where possible, facilitates the resolution within 60 days.